Sarah Kushner

 Grade 6 exploration

 Students were given boards and motors with minimal instruction and tasked with figuring out how they worked.
 They built characters inspired by animals, pop culture, and each other — including a Whack-a-Mole game and a puppet with an animated tongue.
+Many gravitated toward the Mic Board at first, but in a noisy classroom some found it too sensitive and switched to the Knob Board for more reliable control.

 Grade 6 student Ryan's tongue puppet mechanism